Hi, and thanks for taking the time to find out a bit more about me.

 Apologies, but this page is a bit longer than usual.

-I thought it was important to show you why I believe YOU can beat your social anxiety.
+I thought it was important to show you why I believe YOU can beat your social anxiety, flagging self confidence, or low self-esteem issues.
 As long as you’re willing to take a chance on yourself.

 In The Beginning

 My story starts when I was 11 years old and had just started at High School.